Mongolians vote as anger grows over corruption and economy

 “This social contract will be about turning Mongolia into a proper electoral autocracy whereas, 10 years ago, Mongolia used to be respected as a liberal democracy,” he said.

-The MPP is the successor to the communist party that ruled Mongolia with an iron grip for almost 70 years but nonetheless remains popular, particularly among rural, older voters, and commands a sprawling, nationwide campaign apparatus.
+The MPP is the successor to the communist party that ruled Mongolia with an iron grip for almost 70 years.
+Still, it remains popular, particularly among rural, older voters, and commands a sprawling, nationwide campaign apparatus.

-“Oyun-Erdene has done a really good job,” Sodanjamts Oyunchimeg, the 47-year-old leader of a small administrative area, told AFP at Wednesday’s rally.
+Former president Tsakhiagiin Elbegdorj, who held office for the opposition Democratic Party from 2009 to 2017, hailed the start of the election on X on Friday morning, writing: “As the Mongolian saying goes, ‘It is better to live by your own choice than according to others’ choices.’

+“Around 260 foreign observers and three dozen journalists are present.
+I hope for genuinely democratic and transparent elections.”